Early Music Award

-REMA is proud to announce that in this inaugural year the REMA Early Music Award will be given to the Schola Cantorum Basiliensis while a special REMA Early Music Artist Award will be given to The Hilliard Ensemble.
+REMA is proud to announce that in this inaugural year the REMA Early Music Award was given to the Schola Cantorum Basiliensis while a special REMA Early Music Artist Award will be given to The Hilliard Ensemble.

 The Schola Cantorum Basiliensis is a unique centre for both professional training in the field of Early Music and research into historical music practise.
 It is also responsible for organising a variety of public concerts, and is renowned for nurturing and supporting new young ensembles.
 Staff and students alike are drawn from countries all over the world, guaranteeing a lively, stimulating, multinational and multilingual atmosphere in which to learn.
 All in all, the Schola is a key driving force in the world of Early Music today.